How to Choose a Mac Sleep Mode

 - RAM memory is off (in the hibernation and safe sleep modes)

-- The Ethernet port is off.
-This actually depends on system settings, which can allow the Ethernet port to respond to a WOL (Wake on Lan) signal
+- The Ethernet port is turned off.
+This depends on system preferences, which can allow the Ethernet port to respond to a Wake on Lan signal (WOL)

 - Expansion card slots are deactivated